Application for Penn Graduates

 Who is eligible to apply for the Award?

-The Thouron Award is available (1) for graduate study in the U.K., to graduating seniors, professional students, graduate students or recent graduates of the University of Pennsylvania and (2) for graduate study at the University of Pennsylvania, to final-year undergraduate students attending, or recent graduates of, any university in the United Kingdom.
-For Award winners (“Scholars”) the Award covers full tuition and fees for up to three years of study in most graduate degree-granting programmes offered in the U.K. and by Penn’s twelve graduate schools.
+The Thouron Award supports graduate study in the U.K., for graduating seniors, graduate students or recent graduates of the University of Pennsylvania.
+Applicants must be American citizens and have completed their high school education within the U.S. The Award covers full tuition and fees for up to two years (Master’s) or three years (Ph.D.) of study in most full-time graduate degree-granting programmes offered in the U.K.

-Funding for years beyond a Scholar’s first year of tenure depends upon annual confirmation of a Scholar’s satisfactory progress towards their chosen degree.
-In addition to tuition and fees, the Award also includes an annual stipend sufficient to cover living costs and to encourage entertainment and travel, and, for Scholars studying at Penn, health insurance.
+Funding after the first year of tenure depends upon annual confirmation of a Scholar’s satisfactory progress towards their chosen degree.
+In addition to tuition and fees, the Award includes an annual stipend sufficient to cover living costs and to encourage entertainment and travel.

 (1) They have requested three years of funding in their Thouron Application;